lexara-prime-ai/SCRUM_GUIDE/README.md

 The  [**Product Goal**](https://www.scrum.org/resources/what-product-goal "What is a Product Goal?")  describes a future state of the product which can serve as a target for the Scrum Team to plan against. **The Product Goal is in the Product Backlog**.
 The rest of the Product Backlog emerges to define “what” will fulfill the Product Goal.

 > _A product is a vehicle to deliver value.
 It has a clear boundary, known stakeholders, well-defined users or customers.
 A product could be a service, a physical product, or something more abstract._

+## What does it mean to have a cross functional development team?
+ - In a cross-functional development team members have different skill sets but are all working towards a common goal.
+It often includes people from different departments and from all levels of the organization

+## In case you receive a story in the last day of the sprint to test and you find there are defects, what will you do?
+ - Whenever your team finds an incomplete story at the end of the Sprint, simply roll that story, in its entirety, into the next Sprint.

+## What is the role of a tester in Scrum?
+ - In Scrum, testers are not only responsible for finding and reporting defects.
+They are also advocates for quality throughout the product development lifecycle.
+Testers collaborate with the product owner to define and refine the user stories, acceptance criteria, and definition of done.

+## What is the recommended size for a Scrum Team
+ - According to the Scrum guide, any Scrum Team should be made up of 10 or fewer people.
+So, in a small project, you would have a Scrum team of around 5 people – 3 Developers, 1 Product Owner, and 1 Scrum Master.
+And in a large project, your team would consist of 9 people – 7 Developers, 1 Product Owner, and 1 Scrum Master.